 If you are losing too much weight, eat balanced meals with enough protein and calories to help you keep weight on.
 If you need help, ask to talk with a registered dietitian.

-Because TB treatment takes so long, you may have trouble coping.
+Because TB treatment takes so long, it is normal to:

 Your doctor or health department can help you find a counselor or social worker to help you cope with your feelings.
 If you cannot afford counseling or treatment, there may be places that offer free or less costly help.